Swongsen/MIPS-Simulator/README.md

 This project takes in 32-bit MIPS instructions and produces two text files, simulation.txt and disassembly.txt. <br/>
 1. simulation.txt contains the program trace of the register values and data values throughout the program running.
-2. disassembly.txt contains the translation of the 32 bits into their instruction or data counterparts.
+2. disassembly.txt contains the translation of the 32 bits into their instruction or data counterparts. <br/><br/>

+Run by compiling: g++ -o MIPSsim.o MIPSsim.cpp and then ./MIPSsim.o sample.txt